postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 Front-end developers can create a mock server to simulate each endpoint and its corresponding environment in a Postman Collection, before sending the actual request.
 Developers can view potential responses, without spinning up a back end.

-A [mock example](/docs/postman/collections/examples){:target="_blank"} during the earliest phase of API development fosters clear communication between team members and aligns their expectations.
+Creating a [mock example](/docs/postman/collections/examples){:target="_blank"} during the earliest phase of API development fosters clear communication between team members and aligns their expectations.
 As a result, all teams in the development process can work in parallel; and dependent teams experience fewer delays.

 ### Setting up a mock server